FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 ## Integrating action with schemas

-After actions are defined, it is possible to run them from within NOMAD entries by integrating them with [schemas](../../reference/glossary.md#schema).
+After actions are defined, it is possible to intergrate their workflows with [schemas](../../reference/glossary.md#schema) and run them from NOMAD entries.

 The workflows defined through `ActionHandler` have unique names associated with them.
-We can run a workflow using `start_workflow` function, which takes the workflow name, an instance of its input model, and the name of the task queue that should be used:
+We can run a workflow using `start_workflow` function, which takes the workflow name, an instance of its input model, and the name of the task queue where the workflow run will be added:

 ```py
 from nomad.orchestrator.utils import start_workflow